xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 this.gl.getExtension("EXT_color_buffer_float"); /* enable gl.RGBA32F to be color renderable */
 this.gl.getExtension("OES_texture_float_linear"); /* linear filtering with float pixel textures */
 ```

-oop make easy to switch shaders
-load glsl files is still hard, need to setup servers to do it
-why can i only do <script src = 'js'> but cannot just do <script src = 'glsl'>
-currently shaders are written in the html files
-to be easier to switched when just getelementbyid

 to lower the branch divergence on the gpu, several shaders are used now. for future work, the fft and philips spectrum calculations can be done in gpu compute shaders instead of cpu. currently code is in cpu, cpu have the advantage of more flexible in the coding part where classes can be easily called by other classes, webassembly also can be used